DidierLeBail/Temporal-networks-PhD-code/README.md

 If you want a full understanding of this code, it is better first to look at the folders whose description follows.

 ## Librairies
-In the folder Librairies, you will find four files, of generic relevance.
+In the folder Librairies, you will find five files, of generic relevance.

 ### Temp_net.py
-Generic tools to manage a temporal network, like converting a table of interactions into a sequence of graphs, transforming a temporal network using time aggregation or local time shuffling and sampling some observables.
+Generic tools to manage a temporal network, like converting a table of interactions into a sequence of graphs, transforming a temporal network using time aggregation or local time shuffling.

+### Observables.py
+Allow to sample diverse observables from a temporal network.

 ### atn.py
 Acronym standing for Artificial Temporal Networks.